camunda/camunda-docs/docs/components/console/manage-clusters/manage-cluster.md

 description: "Follow these steps to rename, resume, update, or delete your cluster."
 ---

+Read through the following sections to rename, resume, update, or delete your cluster.

 ## Rename a cluster

 A cluster can be renamed at any time.
 To rename your cluster, follow the steps below: